Created in conjunction with Lakelovers

 Close by, a selection of dog friendly cottages in Ullswater offer stylish and charming retreats to rest in after an active day (or week) exploring the Lakes.
-Waternook, Highgate and Boxtree are great choices for smaller groups, but Waternook houses up to twelve for larger holiday parties, with room for up to two dogs in each of these properties.
+Boxtree is a charming two-bedroom 18th-century farmer’s cottage, a great choice for smaller groups.
+The grander Highgate sleeps up to ten across five bedrooms.
+There’s room for up to two dogs in each of these properties.

 Stickle Tarn is in Langdale, which is a haven of walking opportunities for all abilities.

 This particular route is a shorter walk; however, it does include a steep path up the side of the valley, along which there are waterfalls and rock pools in the mountainside for your pooch to have a splash in.
 This walk is great for dogs who enjoy rocky surfaces, climbing and fun in the water.

 For a longer trail, the other two options along this route are home to larger peaks for a different day.

 - 15 Fun Dog-Friendly Things to Do in England